Many of life's failures are people who did not realize how close they were to success when they gave up - Thomas Edison

-I submitted my first physician assistant application after finishing my undergrad in 2014, and here I am three years later preparing to submit my fourth PA application when the cycle starts at the end of the month.
+I submitted my first PA school application immediately after finishing my undergrad, and here I am, three years later, preparing to submit my fourth PA application when the cycle starts at the end of the month.

-They say experience is the best teacher and with three years of PA applications under my belt, I’d say I’m seasoned enough to provide some insight.
+They say experience is the best teacher, and with three years of PA school applications under my belt, I’d say I’m seasoned enough to provide some insight.

 Below are five things I’ve learned about the PA application process.

 1. Take the Application Seriously